4rgon4ut/gemmit/README.md

-# gemmit [WIP]
+# gemmit

-`gemmit` is a command-line tool that uses the [gemini-cli](https://github.com/google/gemini-cli) to generate Git commit messages from templates based on your staged changes.
+A command-line tool that uses the `gemini` CLI to generate Git commit messages from your staged changes.

 ## Installation